Oita Trinita: History

-During the 2012 J.League Division 2 season, Oita Trinita finished in sixth place, qualifying for the promotion playoffs in the first year of its introduction in Japan's second flight as the club had also paid back all its emergency loans that October.
-Despite being the lowest seed, Oita Trinita defeated Kyoto Sanga F.C.
-4–0 in the semi-final and JEF United Ichihara Chiba 1–0 in the final, earning promotion to 2013 J.League Division 1, returning to the top tier after a 5-year absence This time, however, their top tier stay lasted only one season.
+During the 2012 J.League Division 2 season, Ōita finished in sixth place, qualifying for the promotion playoffs in the first year of its introduction in Japan's second flight as the club had also paid back all its emergency loans that October.
+Despite being the lowest seed, Ōita defeated Kyoto Sanga 4–0 in the semi-final and JEF United Chiba 1–0 in the final, earning promotion to 2013 J.League Division 1, returning to the top tier after a 5-year absence This time, however, their top tier stay lasted only one season.
 In 2015 they were further relegated to J3 League after losing in the promotion playoffs to Machida Zelvia on December 6, becoming the first major trophy winner to be relegated to the third tier.
 The club immediately gained promotion back to J2 League by winning the J3 League title in 2016.
 In 2018, after finishing as runner's up in the J2 League in 2018, Oita Trinita gained promotion back to J1.
 After finishing 18th in 2021, Trinita would be relegated back to J2 League, but in the background of that, the club made a Cinderella run to the Emperor's Cup Final.
 Just 1 week after the confirmation to be relegated, they defeated defending Emperor's Cup champion Kawasaki Frontale in stunning fashion in the semis; after the game was tied 1 all, Trinita won 4–5 on penalty kicks.
 They ended up losing to Urawa Red Diamonds in the final, giving the Reds their eighth Emperor's Cup title.

-The club will play its second consecutive season at the J2 League on 2023.
+The club will play its second consecutive season at the J2 League in the 2023 season.

-Location

-The club's home town is the city of Ōita, but the club draws support from the entire Ōita Prefecture.

 Stadium

+The club's hometown is the city of Ōita, but the club draws support from the entire Ōita Prefecture.
+The stadium originally had a capacity of 43,000 for the 2002 FIFA World Cup, 3,000 movable seats on the track were removed, giving the stadium its current capacity of 40,000.

-The club's home ground is Resonac Dome Oita, also known as the "Big Eye", which was one of the venues built for the 2002 FIFA World Cup.
+The club's home ground is Crasas Dome Oita, also known as the "Big Eye", which was one of the venues built for the 2002 FIFA World Cup.
 The club practices at its adjacent football and rugby field, and Ōita City Public Ground.